In this guide to registering domain names and changing DNS, I’ll show you how to keep control of DNS related systems.

 I use Gandi because their domain prices are competitive (not the cheapest but pretty similar to most others).
-They are also brilliant at managing domains have a good control panel, allow me to add other accounts for my customers so they can own and renew their domains themselves.
+They are also brilliant at managing domains and have a good control panel.
+They also allow me to add other accounts for my customers so they can own and renew their domains themselves.

-Crucially Gandi also offers very good email systems.
-They will give you 2 free IMAP email boxes for any domain you buy, renew or move to them and additional email boxes can be added for as little as £0.37 per box per month and a very reasonable £1.88 per month** will buy you a 50GB email box if you really feel you need an email box with 50GB of storage.
+Gandi also offers very good email systems.
+They give you 2 free IMAP email boxes for any domain you buy, renew or move to them.
+You can add more email boxes for as little as £0.37 per box per month**.
+And £1.88 per month** will buy you a 50GB email box if you really need it.

-Gandi’s support is excellent and quick and it’s very easy to set up the email boxes on email clients and phones are easy to set up.
+Gandi’s support is excellent and quick and email boxes on email clients and phones are easy to set up.

 NB: I do not use Gandi for Web Hosting.
-It’s a service they offer and I am sure they are very good at it too, I just like to keep my hosting and domain and email services separate.
-If you want to do the same please be aware that some of the DNS setup will more complex than it would be if it were all with the same provider.
+It’s a service they offer but, I just like to keep hosting, domains and email separate.
+Remember that DNS setup can be more complicated when not with the same provider.

 This is really simple for me.
 I have used Dashlane password manager for about 6 or 7 years now and it’s fabulous as I have to store and sort out all my own system passwords but also lots of those for my customers and this tool really does the job for me.
-If you don’t like this one there are other great password manager tools out there so please just get one so that you don’t lose control of your systems by forgetting or badly documenting all the user names and passwords you have.
+If you don’t like this one there are other great password manager tools out there.
+Please just get one so that you don’t lose control by forgetting or badly documenting user names and passwords.

 ** Prices correct at the end of 2020.